kemckinnmsft/HOL3000/instructions.md

 	!IMAGE[zgvmm4el.jpg](\Media\zgvmm4el.jpg)
 ===

-# Installing the AIP Scanner Service
+# AIP Scanner Setup
+In this task we will install the AIP scanner binaries and create the Azure AD Applications necessary for authentication.
 [🔙](#azure-information-protection)

+## Installing the AIP Scanner Service

 The first step in configuring the AIP Scanner is to install the service and connect the database.
 This is done with the Install-AIPScanner cmdlet that is provided by the AIP Client software.
 The AIPScanner service account has been pre-staged in Active Directory for convenience.